simplestats-io/laravel-client/README.md

      | SimpleStats Settings
      |--------------------------------------------------------------------------
      |
      | SimpleStats is enabled by default.
-Be aware that if you turn disable it,
-     | you may lose important tracking data.
-In most cases, leave it enabled!
+Disabling it will stop tracking your stats.
      |
      | You can provide an array of URI's that must be ignored (eg. 'api/*')
      */

     'enabled' => env('SIMPLESTATS_ENABLED', true),

     'except' => [
         'telescope*',
         'horizon*',